appbaseio/dejavu/README.md

 ![Pagination](https://i.imgur.com/sEfSPwc.gif)

 It's not uncommon to have thousands of documents in your index.
-Dejavu supports an infinite scroll based UI, pagination is so old school.
+Dejavu supports an infinite scroll-based UI, pagination is so old school.

 Dejavu also supports browsing data from multiple types, updating data either individually or via queries in bulk.
 Deletions are also supported.